 We were served lamb, beef, chicken, mutton, pork, ostrich and my very favourite crocodile alongside many

 others I can’t recall.
 You need to taste crocodile meat to believe that it’s such a delicacy.
 My group did enjoy their food very much.
-We left for Dubai in the evening and arrived the next morning and we were taken to our hotel, Millennium Airport Hotel (a four star hotel).
+We left for Dubai in the evening and arrived the next morning and we were taken to our hotel, the Millennium Airport Hotel (a four-star hotel).
 After checking into our rooms, we came down for breakfast and it was big.
-The variety was more than what a normal 4 star hotel offered.
+The variety was more than what a normal 4-star hotel offered.
 The shine and smiles on faces made me know that the group was more than satisfied with the buffet breakfast.

 Not that our clients can’t afford such food back home in Ghana, but who would have all the time to prepare such variety so we made hay whilst sun shined and enjoyed to our full.
-Breakfast will normally begin by 6:30am to 10am so we world have enough time to sample more of what was available.
+Breakfast will normally begin by 6:30 am to 10 am so we would have enough time to sample more of what was available.

-Yes we miss nothing so much more than our food.
-Anytime you’re thinking of going on a vacation abroad and you begin to list the things you can’t do without, never forget the nicontine effect of the Ghanaian cuisine.
+Yes, we miss nothing so much more than our food.
+Anytime you’re thinking of going on a vacation abroad and you begin to list the things you can’t do without, never forget the nicotine effect of the Ghanaian cuisine.
 You will yearn and cleave for it.
 I have seen some even cry for it.
 Ofie ne fie!!!.
 We will keep on discovering the world but at the end of the day we are Ghanaians and we will always be back to our food.
-If you doubt my assertion, kindly book yourself a holiday with Adansi Travels and give me feed back when you return.
+If you doubt my assertion, kindly book yourself a holiday with Adansi Travels and give me feedback when you return.